 We have several affiliates that are described in Item 3, but we do not believe that those affiliations create a material conflict of interest with clients.
 We do not have other financial industry activities or affiliations where compensation is derived from investing or recommending investment of client assets.
-We invest or recommend investment of clients' assets with other investment advisers, however, the Firm will not accept compensation from those investment managers for the recommendation or investment.
+We invest or

-Together with our affiliates, we have private clients affiliated with investment managers whom we recommend to our clients.
+Together with our affiliates, we have private clients affiliated with some of the investment managers whom we recommend to our clients.
 In those instances, we will only contract to provide investment advice on the familial or personal assets.
 We have instituted various controls to notify and disclose to clients the scope and nature of these relationships if such a manager is recommended.
-Similarly, our clients may have interests in investment managers whose products we recommend or in which we invest discretionary assets, however, the decision to make such a recommendation or investment only takes into consideration the investing clients' specific interests.
+Similarly, our clients may have interests in investment managers whose products we recommend or in which we invest discretionary assets, however, the decision to make such a recommendation or investment would only take into consideration the investing clients' specific interests.

 Similarly, some of our client organisations have individuals serving on their boards and committees who are affiliated with investment managers whom we recommend to our clients.
-This creates an incentive for us to favour those individuals' investment managers over those with no affiliation to our clients, because they are in a position to influence the selection or retention of the Firm as an investment adviser.
+This creates an incentive for us to favour those individuals' investment managers over those with no affiliation to our clients, as such individuals are in a position to influence the selection or retention of the Firm as an investment adviser.
 We have adopted various controls and policies designed to promote objective investment recommendations to our clients, such as a standardised research process for investment products undergoing full investment evaluation, disclosure policies for products recommended without full investment evaluation, and compliance and ethics training for all our staff.